Skip to Content

 Diagnostic tools your vet will use:

-• Radiographs (X-rays): Confirm coffin bone rotation or sinking and assess the degree of structural damage — the most important diagnostic step
+• Radiographs (X-rays) — confirm coffin bone rotation or sinking; the most important diagnostic step

-• Venogram: Visualizes blood flow within the hoof, helping determine the extent of vascular injury in severe cases
+• Venogram — visualizes blood flow within the hoof to assess vascular damage in severe cases

-• Blood work: Detects metabolic imbalances — insulin resistance, elevated ACTH, or inflammatory markers — that may be driving the condition
+• Blood work — detects insulin resistance, elevated ACTH, or inflammatory markers driving the condition

 Horse hoof showing effects of laminitis and early signs of founder including sole sensitivity